ounben/AMARadio/README.md

 **AMARadio** is a modern, open-source Android application for streaming radio stations from all over the world.
 It is powered by the community-driven [radio-browser.info](https://www.radio-browser.info/) database.

-AMARadio is a fork of the excellent [RadioDroid](https://github.com/ounben/RadioDroid) project, customized for a more focused and personal experience.
+AMARadio is a fork of the excellent [RadioDroid](https://github.com/ounben/RadioDroid) project, customized for a more focused, accessible, and personal experience.

-The codebase has been completely migrated from Java to Kotlin, ensuring better performance, modern development standards, and full compatibility with future Android versions.
+The codebase has been completely migrated from Java to **100% Kotlin**, ensuring better performance, modern development standards, and full compatibility with the latest Android versions (Android 14/15+).

 > [!IMPORTANT]
 > **100% Ad-Free & Privacy-Focused**: This app was built with a simple goal: a clean, honest radio experience without annoying ads or tracking. **I originally developed AMARadio for my mother**, who wanted a simple way to listen to the radio without being interrupted by advertisements.
 This is why the app is and will always remain completely free of ads and bloatware.
 It's a promise kept for her, and shared with you.

-## ✨ Features
+## ✨ Key Features

+- **Advanced Filtering**: Dedicated "Filter" tab to find stations by Country (with flags), Language, and Tags.
+Your filter settings are saved even after restarting the app.
+- **Dynamic UI Scaling**: Built-in accessibility setting to adjust font and button sizes (from Compact to Very Large), ensuring the app is usable for everyone.
-- **Massive Database**: Access thousands of radio stations via the Radio Browser API.
+- **Massive Database**: Access thousands of radio stations via the community-driven Radio Browser API.
-- **Recording**: Record your favorite radio shows directly to your device.
+- **Recording**: Record your favorite radio shows directly to your device for offline listening.
-- **Chromecast Support**: Stream music to your TV or smart speakers.
+- **Chromecast Support**: Stream music seamlessly to your TV or smart speakers.
-- **Alarm & Sleep Timer**: Wake up to your favorite station or fall asleep while listening.
-- **Favorites & History**: Easily manage your top stations and see what you've listened to.
+- **Favorites & History**: Manage your top stations easily.
+Mark favorites with a single tap on the star icon.
-- **Track History**: View the history of songs played on a station (if supported by the stream).
-- **MPD Integration**: Control your Music Player Daemon (MPD) servers.
-- **Themeable**: Full support for Light and Dark modes with a clean Material Design.
+- **Privacy & Safety**: No ads, no tracking, and smart warnings when using metered (mobile) connections to save your data.
+- **Modern Design**: Clean Material UI with a specialized black splash screen and full support for Dark and Light modes.
-- **Android TV Support**: Optimized UI for the big screen.
+- **Android TV Support**: A UI optimized for the big screen experience.
-- **100% Ad-Free & Private**: No ads, no tracking, no bloatware.
-Just pure radio, now and forever.
-- **Privacy First**: No unnecessary permissions or data collection.

 ## 🚀 Getting Started